cbite/TopoChipAnalysis/QualityControlImages/readme.md

 <h1> Quality control images based on CellProfiler's MeasureImageQuality module </h1>

 The MeasureImageQuality module collects measurements indicating possible image aberrations, e.g., blur (poor focus), intensity, and saturation.
 These measurements can be used to exclude images during post-processing.

+<h3> Input data </h3>
+As input the function requires the output from the MeasureImageQuality module from CellProfiler.

 <h2> Blur metrics </h2>
 <ul>